jessepollak/blog/_posts/2012-07-18-why-do-my-shirts-shrink.md

 ---
 {% include JB/setup %}

+*I'm Jesse Pollak, a rising sophomore at [Pomona College](http://pomona.edu).
+This summer, I'm a [hackNY](http://hackny.org) Fellow and technical intern at [BuzzFeed](http://buzzfeed.com).
+To assist in my learning process, I've decided to write a blog post every day: today is day 56.
+You can [follow me on twitter](http://twitter.com/jessepollak) or keep reading my [blog](http://jessepollak.me).*

 The literal answer is a bit confusing, but rather straightforward.
 According to a [knowledgeable poster on Quora](http://www.quora.com/Why-do-clothes-shrink-when-you-wash-them),

 *"Cotton and nylon and other common textiles used in clothing are all polymers.
 A polymer completely stretched into a linear arrangement has a much lower entropy than a polymer "wound up"....when the material is put in the dryer, the heat energy breaks many of the crosslinking bonds.
 When it slowly cools, it winds up into a higher entropy state, associated with shorter chain lengths, and tighter clothes."*